Murciano207/SpookFinance-pools/README.md

-# Balancer Pool Management
+# Yogi Pool Management

-Pool management interface for users to add and remove liquidity to Balancer pools.
+Pool management interface for users to add and remove liquidity to Yogi pools.

 ## Project setup
 ```